Grand Canyon Hiking Tours

 What If I Don’t Camp?

 If you don’t enjoy camping, you can still hike Grand Canyon from top to bottom and back.
-Outfitters can arrange lodging at Phantom Ranch with a hot shower and comfortable bed.
+Outfitters can arrange lodging at Phantom Ranch or similar Grand Canyon Lodge-Based Hiking Tours for a comfortable guided experience with a hot shower and comfortable bed.
 Once at the bottom of the canyon, day hikes are taken from the lodge to explore the various side canyons and viewpoints.
 Having extra days at the bottom of the Grand Canyon also allows your body to recover and regain its strength for the hike back up.

 What if I’m a Seasoned Backpacker?

 An experienced guide service will offer backpacking adventures for hardcore backpackers.
-Knowledge of routes that take you from one rim to the other, ancient ruins deep within the wilderness, and spectacular waterfalls can all be a part of such a trip.
+Knowledge of routes that take you from one rim to the other (like our popular Rim to Rim Backpacking Trip), ancient ruins deep within the wilderness, and spectacular waterfalls can all be a part of such a trip.
 If you are experienced and in excellent shape, guides will keep things moving at a pace that you will enjoy.
 Your outfitter will make sure you are matched with backpackers like yourself who are seeking a more adventurous and challenging experience.
+For a more comfortable but equally rewarding multi-day trip, check out our Grand Canyon Basecamp Adventure.
 Staff are sure to measure your strength at all levels of hiking or backpacking to ensure your trip is most enjoyable.

 Experience and years in the business easily allow head guides to intuit who should be in which group ahead of time.
 Those choosing to adventure are not just thrown together for an ‘in the box’ experience.
 Each tour is thoughtfully planned out ahead of time so everyone in the group feels comfortable and excited.